 The fair value of these investments is based on quoted market prices in an active market (Level 1 inputs) on a recurring basis.
-There were no changes in valuation techniques during the year ended December 31, 2018.
+There were no changes in valuation techniques during the years ended December 31, 2019 and 2018.
 Determinations of transfers between levels are made on an annual basis at year-end.
-There were no transfers between levels for the year ended December 31, 2018.
+There were no transfers between levels for the years ended December 31, 2019 and 2018.